Cash Conversion Cycle Formula: How to Calculate & Improve

 Open your Wise multi-currency account to keep track of all your multi-currency payments, subscriptions and invoices in one place.

-Get the mid-market rate for your transfers when paying employees and suppliers abroad and save up to 19x compared to PayPal.
+Get the mid-market rate for your transfers when paying employees and suppliers abroad.

 Plus, you can receive payments like a local with foreign account details (IBAN, routing number, Sort code, and more) in up to 10 currencies, making it easier and cheaper for your overseas customers to pay you on time.